cdesouza02/Lab-Notebook/Weekly Tasks/Summer_2024_Agenda.md

 	- "in collaboration with a local organization,Bocas Maricultura"
 		- queue videos of microfragging and why this will help solve the problem
 	- thank sea of change
+- [ ] figure out issues with github

 August 20-23
 - [x] help julia put oyster samples in cryovials